Skip to content

 Kalyani

 Kaveri is an Indian actor, best known for Tamil cinema.
 Kaveri began their career in 1990 and has been a prominent figure in the industry for over 36 years.
-With 30 credits to their name and an average audience rating of 6.0, Kaveri remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Kaveri remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Kaveri's career remains one of the longest and most celebrated in Tamil cinema.

 Born